WJDD/Portfolio/README.txt

 This is my portfolio, and probably a potential personal website.

-Technology Inplemented: Django, HTML, CSS, Javascript and Materialize.
+Technology implemented: Django, HTML, CSS, Javascript and Materialize.

-Unfortunately, this website doesn't go along with Firefox very well.
+Unfortunately, this website doesn't get along with Firefox very well.